Arnie09/Python_scripts/README.md

     Python 3.5+

+### web scrapping using bs4

+    A simple script to get sarted with webscraping using beautiful soup 4.

+####    Requirements :

+    Python3.5+, bs4

 ## Getting started with Python:

 In case you want to learn python here's a [great place](https://guide.freecodecamp.org/python/) to start learning python for absolutely free!